roshanJha1603/navankur/README.md

 1. npm i -> to install necessary packages

-3. start your local MongoDB server and Redis client
+3. start MongoDB server and Redis client locally

-4. create .env file and paste the content below in it
+4. create .env file in root directory and paste the content below in it

 PORT=5000